saurabhchalke/stackup/apps/docs/docs/introduction/developer-tools.md

 **Interested in building Web3 apps with account abstraction?**

-Come chat to us on [Discord](https://discord.gg/FpXmvKrNed) and help direct our road map so your team can ship faster! 🚀
+Come chat with us on [Discord](https://discord.gg/FpXmvKrNed) or [E-mail](mailto:founders@stackup.sh) and help direct our road map so your team can ship faster! 🚀

 :::